A Trip to Santorini

 The Colors of Santorini Island:

-From the deck of the yacht, you can see the colors of the famous vivid red sand at Red beach near Akrotiri and the black sands of Perissa Beach.
+From the deck of the yacht, you can see the colors of the famous vivid red sand at Red Beach near Akrotiri and the black sands of Perissa Beach.
+The remains of ancient Thera are close by.

 In the distance, you can literally see hundreds of them, those famous Greek blue domed churches, whitewashed buildings and infamous windmills flapping in the wind.